-Edit field Description Used or required by simulations Field name in data structure Node type MIKE 1D Node Types: 1.
-Manhole - node with shaft and chamber storage 2.
-Basin - node with a more complex geometry 3.
-Outlet - node where water leaves the system (no storage) 4.
+Edit field Description Used or required by simulations Field name in data structure Node type Node Types: 1.
+Manhole - node with shaft and cham- ber storage 2.
+Basin - node with a more complex geom- etry 3.
+Outlet - node where water leaves the system (no stor- age) 4.
 Junction - node without storage 5.
-Soakaway - node with a similar geometric complexity as a basin but with the features of infiltration and internal porosity.
+Soakaway - node with a similar geometric complexity as a basin but with the features of infiltra- tion and internal porosity.
 6. River junction - node connecting one end of a collection system network to a river.
-Yes TypeNo Diameter Diameter of the manhole - not enabled for any other node types Yes Diameter Ground level Ground level of the node Yes GroundLevel
+Yes TypeNo Diameter Diameter of the man- hole - not enabled for any other node types Yes Diameter Ground level Ground level of the node Yes Groundlevel Bottom level Bottom level of the manhole Yes InvertLevel

-Table 3.2 The edit fields in the MIKE1D model data group (Table msm_Node)
+Table 3.2The edit fields in the Geometry tab (Table msm_Node)